 5. Talk.
 Make head space - give yourself time and information to make decisions.
 There is almost always time to talk about options so you are in control of what is happening.
 You may also need space to talk with other friends, relatives, birth partners to get any emotional 'stuff' aired before baby comes along.
 You could think of it as making stress-free nest for baby.

 6. Baby: Don't forget the baby - or the placenta!
 What would you like to have happen for the delivery of the placenta?
 Do you want to keep it?
-How would you like to meet / learn bab's gender (if you're having a surprise) etc. You can also plan for those first moment meeting your child.
+How would you like to meet baby or learn baby's gender (if you're having a surprise) etc. You can also plan for those first moment meeting your child.
 Skin to skin with mum and maybe dad too?
-Some dads like to sleep with a blanket/sheepskin in the run up to the birth so baby gets to know their scent too.

 7. Postnatal.
 Will you want visitors immediately?
 Make sure there's a wish list of helper jobs or even a rota - people can cook you meals, help with siblings, cuddle baby while you shower, walk your dog, put a wash on, make cups of tea - whatever you need.
 Don't feel the need to 'entertain' visitors.
 If you don't think you'll have enough support find out about a fab cleaner, cook or ideally a doula to help you though the practicalities and emotions of those early weeks with baby.